WUSTL-Biol4220/home/labs/lab_01A.md

 If your repository still shows a red 'x' (fails autograding test) instead of a green checkmark (passes autograding test), re-read `Run education/autograding` message and modify `output.txt` accordingly.

+That's it!
 This concludes your first lab exercise.